Red Wine Vinaigrette Dressing

 Full ingredient measurements and detailed instructions are located in the printable recipe card at the bottom of this post!

-How to make a basic red wine vinaigrette recipe
+Visual guide: how to make a red wine vinegar dressing

 Recipes using this red wine vinegar dressing